wildtechgarden/server-alpine-linux-docs4web/src/verify-downloaded-install-media/_index.md

 ##### Linux

-Assuming GnuPG is installed (FIXME: usual for a desktop and many server distributions, but not Alpine unless you add it?).
+We assume you have GnuPG installed (Usual for desktop and many server distributions, but not Alpine unless you add it, but then a simple `apk add ggp` is sufficient).

 ##### Mac OS